 Cook the bulgur according to package directions.
 Toast sesame seeds in a dry skillet until they begin to pop and become fragrant.

 Grind in a food processor or blender then transfer to a mixing bowl.
 Add finely chopped onion, carrot, and celery and minced or pressed garlic.

-Drain and rinse chickpeas if canned.
-Chop chickpeas in a food processor, using an on/off pulsing action, or by hand using a potato masher.
+Mash chickpeas in the food processor, using an on/off pulsing action, or by hand, using a potato masher.
 Leave some chunks.

 Stir in enough potato flour to form a stiff dough.
 Knead for 30 seconds, then form into 6 patties.

 Lightly spray a nonstick skillet with vegetable oil spray.
 Cook patties over medium heat for about 2 minutes until the first side is lightly browned, and then flip and cook the second side for another 2 minutes until it is lightly browned.

 Enjoy these burgers hot from the skillet.
 Stored in a covered container in the refrigerator, leftover Chickpea Burgers will keep for up to 3 days.